 In several of the articles Bolaño dismisses memoir and autobiography.
 In “Autobiographies: Amis & Ellroy” he reviews Martin Amis’ and James Ellroy’s (and says that Ellroy’s is much better), but he says that any writer should be working on writing not on reliving their life and past glories.
 And so we will never see a memoir from Bolaño.
 But these essays work to put some pieces together of the man himself.
 Bolaño was notorious about his melding of fact and fiction (witness, well, everything he’s every written).
 His novels have characters named Belano who seem very much like him.
 And many of the episodes he recounts here have been fictionalized to some degree in his books.

 One piece in here, “Beach” is one that talks about his heroin addiction.
 And yet there is some dispute as to whether or not the piece is even non-fiction (Bolaño never told).
 Another piece “Jim” also appears in his short story collection The Insufferable Gaucho.
 So is it an essay or a story?
 Does it matter?

 If you don’t care about Bolaño there’s probably no reason to read these pieces.
-Although, he is a profoundly opinioated man and, as I said, I didn’t know who most of these pieces were about and yet I still enjoyed reading them.
+Although, he is a profoundly opinionated man and, as I said, I didn’t know who most of these pieces were about and yet I still enjoyed reading them.
 If you’re at all interested in Bolaño himself, this is a great place to find some things straight form the man’s mouth (although surely many things are in quotation marks)–and you can read what he really says about Isabel Allende.
-At the very least, read the Playboy interview, and you’ll find a charming, enagaging, self deprectaing, opinionated man.
+At the very least, read the Playboy interview, and you’ll find a charming, engaging, self-deprecating, opinionated man.

 It’s a wonderful collection.